-Objective 1: 80% of campuses will adopt a social emotional curriculum.
-Action Steps Methods for Measuring Implementation Campuses shall adopt a social emotional curriculum The District will determine what measurables are for SEL for each campus or age level.
-SEL activities will occur in both semesters Baseline or benchmark data points: #of campuses with SEL activities in the first semester #of campuses with SEL activities in the second semester #of campuses had SEL in 2017-2018 #of campuses with SEL for 2018-2019 Resources needed: Fianancial Resources to support the cost of curriculum Obstacles: Differences amongst campus feeder patterns Data collection techniques cide to staff by the end of the first semester.
-Action Steps Methods for Measuring Implementation Training will be provided in staff meet- ing/development face to face Baseline or benchmark data points: • Survey of counselors for date of the Campuses will provide a follow up in the second semester training The number of staff trained
+Objective 1: 100% of campuses will adopt an age based and developmentally appropriate social emotional curriculum.

+Action Steps Methods for Measuring Implementation Campuses shall adopt a social emo- tional curriculum The District will determine what measurables are for SEL for each campus or age level.
+SEL activities will occur in both semes- ters Baseline or benchmark data points: #of campuses with SEL activities in the first semester #of campuses with SEL activities in the second semester # of campuses with SEL for 2018-2019 Resources needed: Financial Resources to support the cost of curriculum Obstacles: Differences amongst campus feeder patterns Data collection techniques

+Objective 2: 100% of campuses will provide training on identification and prevention of suicide to staff by the end of the first semester.

+Action Steps Methods for Measuring Implementation Training will be provided in staff meet- ing/development face to face Baseline or benchmark data points:Survey of counselors for date of the District will provide module for staff to training review with due date of end of first se- mester The number of staff trained Resources needed: Counseling staff Obstacles: Time